isaac-sim/IsaacAutomator/README.md

 docker build -t isaaclab:latest -f "${SELF_DIR}/isaaclab-custom.dockerfile" "${SELF_DIR}"
 ```

-Now, create `isaaclab-custom.dockerfile` in the same `uploads/` directory with your changes and first line being:
+Now, create `isaaclab-custom.dockerfile` in the same `uploads/` directory with your changes and the first line being:

 ```dockerfile
 FROM isaaclab:stock
 ```

-Every time you deploy or start an instance (using `./start`), `uploads/` dir will be uploaded and `autorun.sh` executed, which will build the customized Isaac Lab environment.
+Every time you deploy or start an instance (using `./start`), the `uploads/` directory will be uploaded and `autorun.sh` executed, which will build the customized Isaac Lab environment.

-Alternatively, you can push your custom docker image somewhere and pull it from autorun script tagging it isaaclab:latest like so:
+Alternatively, you can push your custom Docker image to a registry and pull it from the autorun script, tagging it `isaaclab:latest`, like so:

 ```sh
 docker pull your-custom-image